GunGro/H21-TIO4120/README.md

 ### Using Git Bash

 Move to the desired folder/directory on your computer.
-Use the commands 'ls' to see which files lie under the current folder/directory.
-Thereafter use 'cd path_to_folder' to move into the desired folder. 'cd' is "change directory".
-Once here, use 'git clone https://github.com/GunGro/H21-TIO4120.git' to clone the repository from github into the current folder.
-Thereafter 'cd' into the repository.
+Use the commands `ls` to see which files lie under the current folder/directory.
+Thereafter use `cd path_to_folder` to move into the desired folder. `cd` is "change directory".
+Once here, use `git clone https://github.com/GunGro/H21-TIO4120.git` to clone the repository from github into the current folder.
+Thereafter `cd` into the repository.

+## Git